Skip to content

 polished labradorite stone

-The state of Oregon has also produced some transparent labradorite in a range of colors, including blue, red, orange, pale green, yellow, and clear.
+The state of Oregon has also produced some transparent labradorite in a range of colours, including blue, red, orange, pale green, yellow, and clear.
 Pieces from Oregon typically lack labradorescence.
 However, they may contain some copper, creating a different kind of flash.

 Usually, labradorite is found in various igneous rocks.
 It can be the most abundant mineral present in stones like anorthosite, basalt, norite, and gabbro.
 However, it can also be with metamorphic and sedimentary rocks.